Viking metal: Musical traits

 Sámi Perttula of Korpiklaani.
 Viking metal often uses folk instruments, though not as extensively as the related genre of folk metal.

-Overall, Viking metal is hard to define since, apart from certain elements like anthem-like choruses, it is not based entirely on musical features and overlaps with other metal genres, with origins in black and death metal.
-Some bands, such as Unleashed and Amon Amarth, play death metal, but incorporate Viking themes and thus are labeled as part of the genre.
-Generally, Viking metal is defined more by its thematic material and imagery than musical qualities.
-Rather than being a mock-up of medieval music, "it is in the band names, album titles, artwork of album covers and, especially, in the song lyrics that Viking themes are so evident."
-Viking metal, and the closely related style pagan metal, is more of a term or "etiquette" than a musical style.
-Since they are defined chiefly by lyrical focus, any musical categorizations of these two styles is controversial.
-Thus, Viking metal is more of a cross-genre term than a descriptor of a certain sound.
-Ashby and Schofield write that "The term 'Viking metal' is one of many that falls within a complex web of genres and subgenres, the precise form of which is constantly shifting, as trends and fads emerge and fade."
-From its origins in black metal, Viking metal "has diversified (at least in aural terms), and now covers a range of styles that run the gamut between black metal and what one might justifiably term classic rock".
-Christopher McIntosh writes that Viking metal, Viking rock, pagan metal, folk metal, neofolk, and more could all fall under a broader genre term of "neo-Nordic."

 Starting with the album Blood Fire Death, one of the first definitive Viking metal releases, Bathory incorporated a diverse range of musical elements.
 While retaining the noise and chaos of previous recordings, the band took a more sorrowful and melodic approach, working in ballads based on Germanic and Norse folklore, shanty-like melodies, ambience, choral intros, acoustic instruments, anthemic sections, and folk music elements such as bourdon sounds, Jew's harps, and fifes.
 Bathory added natural found sounds, such as ocean waves, thunder, and wild animal noises, in a style similar to that of musique concrète.
 Instruments were sometimes used to create onomatopoeic effects such as drum sounds imitating thunder or a sledgehammer.
 The songs typically featured multi-sectional formal structures, following a pattern of three instrumental sections – introduction, bridge, and finale – and two vocal sections – stanza and refrain.